This article originally authored by Scott Burdsall.

 Every company sends two types of emails: marketing and transactional.
 If you’re sending both from the same sender profile, it could be costing you inbox placement and therefore revenue.

 Marketing emails pitch new products, service offerings, or sales.
+Marketing emailing is sometimes known as commercial emailing, since the purpose is focused on offerings or sales.
 Transactional emails are defined as hyper-targeted 1:1 messages sent in response to user actions: double opt-in confirmations, welcome emails, and more.
 Defining which type of email you’re sending is typically a checkbox in an Email Service Provider (ESP), but the piece seldom talked about is the need to have separate sender profiles to accommodate the distinction.

 For our purposes, we’ll use the term “sender profile” to represent the domain/subdomain and IP address combination used to deliver messages to user lists.
+Some providers allow senders to change and create multiple profiles, like an ExactTarget sender profile – now a Salesforce Marketing Cloud sender profile, since it was acquired.
 “Commercial sends” (or “marketing sends”) refers to advertising or promotional programs sent at specific times based on a campaign or product calendar.
 “Transactional sends” refers to emails meant to facilitate or complete a commercial transaction and reach one particular user in a timely manner, such as purchase confirmation emails.
 Another way to think of this distinction: commercial messages require an opt-out, while transactional messages do not.

 Reaching the Inbox